Tatra National Park (TANAP) - diverse flora and fauna with many endemic species

 Kremnica - former rich mining town of the Kingdom of Hungary

-The mint of Kremnica produced the ducats, which were highly praised for their quality and beauty and joined the most favourite coins in Europe.
-Commemorative coins, medals, and coins of different countries of the world are still struck in Kremnica today.
+The mint of Kremnica once produced the ducats, which were highly praised for their quality and beauty and joined the most favorite coins in Europe.
+Commemorative coins, medals, and coins from different countries are still minted in Kremnica today.

-Skalka hill - geografic center of mountain ridge Kremnicke vrchy
+Skalka hill - a geografic center Kremnicke Mountains

-1232 m EASL, really wonderfull view of south side of the Low Tatras.
-Nearby tourist resort Skalka offers wide variety of activities, winter sports and hiking in the summer.
+1,232 m EASL, a beautiful view of the south side of the Low Tatras.
+Nearby tourist resort Skalka offers a wide variety of activities, winter sports, and hiking in the summer.

 Banska Stiavnica UNESCO World Heritage - gold mining town